 What being on a Board involves

-- Providing direction and leadership – this includes setting the organisation’s strategy, agreeing business plans to deliver the strategy and objectives;
+- provide direction and leadership - setting the public body's strategy and agreeing business plans to deliver that strategy;

-- Holding senior staff to account – this includes holding managers to account on how the body is managed, how business plans are delivered and how the budget is spent;
+- hold senior staff and managers to account on how the body is managed, how business plans are delivered and how the budget is spent;

-- Attending Board meetings on a regular basis, being well prepared by reading relevant papers in advance; and
+- attend Board meetings on a regular basis, being well prepared by reading relevant papers in advance;

-- Representing the work and views of the body – this might be to key stakeholders and the wider community.
+- represent the work of the organisation to key stakeholders and the wider public;

-Becoming a Board member could give you the opportunity to:
+Being on a Board allows the opportunity to:

-- Meet people from all walks of life who also want to make a difference; and
+- meet people from all walks of life who also want to make a difference;